erikbos/gatekeeper/docs/api/key.md

 # Keys

-Keys are attached to a [developer application](developerapp.MD) and determine which [APIProducts](aipproduct.MD) are allowed to be accessed.
+Keys are attached to a [developer application](developerapp.md) and are used to grant access to a set of [APIProducts](apiproduct.md).
+Multiple can be added to a developer application.

 ## Supported methods and paths